DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 economy, providing access to money that is not tied to the necessity to work.

-**Akseli:** First of all, parasite is a concept by Michel Serres.
+**Akseli:** First of all, parasite is a concept of Michel Serres.
 What is important here is what it tells of the relationship we have with the financial market and its players.
 We let them do all the work and just imitate them.
 Why?
 Because, as Serres writes, the one who plays the